 Under the ACE Principles and Eligibility, Category 2 applicants are unable to re-apply through the ACE process if not successful in their first application attempt.
 Prior to commencing your ACE application please review the eligibility criteria available in the ACE Principles and Eligibility section to ensure you are eligible to apply through the scheme.

-Common misconceptions regarding Australian graduates applying to NZ:
+Common questions regarding Australian graduates applying to NZ

 Is it for the unspoilt beauty of the beaches, snow-capped mountains and regional parks?
 Yes, it is probably hard to resist the healthy (and safe) outdoors lifestyle and all the excitement and convenience urban centres have to offer: fabulous food, arts and culture, sports, museums and everything in between.
 New Zealand is home to some of the world’s best beaches, skiing, mountain biking and other adventure activities.
 Add these to a world-class health system and excellent training opportunities and you have an unmissable opportunity.